 In observing social distancing as far as is practical in the settings the following can be implemented:

 - 1. Moving tables further apart from each other - 2.
 Minimise clustering of children such as for stories - 3.
 Use the outdoor environment as much as possible - 4.
-Staggering staff breaks - 5.
-Avoid taking children to the toilet / bathroom areas in groups
+Staggering staff breaks

 Operational Procedures - keeping everybody safe